 Katakana is also used to transcribe onomatopoeia, which imitates the natural sounds of objects or animals.
 For example, “Bang!” in English is written in Katakana バン！(ban!) in Japanese.
 Dogs bark ワンワン (wan wan) and cats say ニャー (nyaa).
 The sound of the strong gust is ビュー (byuu) and dripping water is ポタポタ (pota pota).

-There are tons of onomatopoeia phrases that exist in Japanese and make each description more expressive and interesting.
-I am sure that you have encountered many of them if you are an enthusiastic reader of manga.
-It is literally impossible to create manga without using a single onomatopoeia expression.
-I will cover more on this in a separate blog.
+Tons of onomatopoeia phrases exist in Japanese, and they make each description more expressive and interesting.
+I am sure you have encountered many of them if you are an enthusiastic manga reader.
+It is impossible to create manga without using a single onomatopoeia expression.

 Just like Hiragana, Kanji is also used to spell Japanese words.
 Why do we need Kanji when we already have Hiragana to spell Japanese native words?

 I told you earlier that Hiragana letters are phonetic, meaning they tell you how to pronounce the word.
 The problem here is that they convey ONLY the pronunciation of the word.
 Why is it a problem?
 Well, in Japanese it’s very common that several different words share the same pronunciation.